algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 ## Introduction

-This document outlines the **functional specifications** for the development of a mobile application for [Intermarché](https://www.intermarche.com/?srsltid=AfmBOop3uKBkrZ9x8Szj8EtpgHOqzuk_bHP3x1af4_9TrFf_640On9RY).
+This document outlines the **functional specifications** for the development of a mobile web application for [Intermarché](https://www.intermarche.com/?srsltid=AfmBOop3uKBkrZ9x8Szj8EtpgHOqzuk_bHP3x1af4_9TrFf_640On9RY).
 Its purpose is to clearly define the project's requirements, scope, and objectives, ensuring that all stakeholders share a unified understanding of what is being developed.

 ### Project Overview

-The goal of this project is to deliver a user-friendly **mobile application** for Intermarché customers, providing personalized assistance when choosing wine and/or cheese upon entering the store.
+The goal of this project is to deliver a user-friendly **mobile web application** for Intermarché customers, providing personalized assistance when choosing wine and/or cheese upon entering the store.
 The app will suggest the most suitable wine or cheese based on the user's dish, taste preferences, or filters.
 It aims to simplify the selection process and enhance customer satisfaction by offering tailored recommendations.

 ---